Jetroid/jetroid.github.io/_posts/2016-04-03-chronograf.markdown

 so I was coding blind.

 I completed the initial software in the first few hours of 2016.
-This felt like a big achievemenet for me for me - even if the code didn't work first time, I had still thought of the plan for the module, as well as calculating and then coding it - all within two days.
+This felt like a big achievement for me - even if the code didn't work first time, I had still thought of the plan for the module, as well as calculating and then coding it - all within two days.